 Bitch in Sheep's Clothing: Alopex initially appears to be a timid Damsel in Distress on the run from whoever created her.
 But Raphael quickly deduces that she's actually playing the sympathy card to try and infiltrate the turtles, at which point she reveals herself to be one of the Shredder's deadliest and loyalist minions.

-Canon Foreigner: Old Hob, Alopex, Kitsune, Koya, Bludgeon, Woody, Harold and Lindsey.
+Canon Foreigner: A lot.
+Old Hob, Alopex, Kitsune, Koya, Bludgeon, Woody, Harold, Lindsey, Herman...

 Composite Character: Krang now is an Utrom and a serious villain like Ch'rell from the 4kids show.

 A variation.
 While Kala does still exist, Princess Tribble is instead Mikey's Neutrino Love Interest.

 After taking an exo-suit Harrold has been working on, Angel is now Nobody.